aws-samples/data-lake-as-code/README.md

 ### Organize your source S3 location
 The Glue crawler expects your data to be organized into folders based on the table.
 In the example below, the Glue Crawler will create tables called `orders`, `products`, `customers`, etc and automatically detect the table specific schemas based on the the data it samples in each folder.
+Note that the file types can be different between the different tables.

 ```
 s3://source-bucket